josephbudd/cwt/README.md

 ```

-### Development issues
+## Development issues

-#### I can't key
+### I can't key

-The morse code key is like a musical instrument that plays only one note.
+The morse code key is like a musical instrument that can only play notes at one pitch.

 Morse code is like a song that has

 * a never changing beat,
+* short notes ( dits ) that must only last 1 beat,
-* notes that must only last 1 or 3 beats,
+* long notes ( dahs ) that must only last 3 beats,
+* pauses between the dit and dahs in a character that must only last 1 beat,
+* pauses between characters in a word that must only last 3 beats,
-* pauses that must only last 1 or 3 beats.
+* pauses between words that must only last 7 beats.

-I can't do any of that properly so I added a metronome.
+I can't do any of that properly so I have allowed for variances in user input and I added a metronome.
 I'm hoping it will help me learn to key.
-Right now the metronome is automatic but I will be making changes with the metronome.

 ### CGO issues

-I think I fixed my CGO issue.
-It was revealed with my metronome.
-Time will tell.
+My big issue here is package mainprocess/goalsa.
+I'm getting fatals in my CGO every once in a while with the new metronome.
+So I need to look at that and fix it.